Creating AI Agents

 You can refer to the official documentation of various large language model service providers to understand model capabilities and parameter configuration.

-Agent Description is text used to describe the Agent's purpose, functionality, features, and other information.
+Capabilities is text used to describe the Agent's purpose, functionality, features, and other information.
 When creating a ReActAgent, developers can write a concise and clear description.
 When the Agent is orchestrated by AI Assistant, the description information will be used for AI Assistant's routing decision analysis, thereby selecting the most suitable Agent among multiple Agents to handle user requests.

 Agents need to save and update state information during execution to maintain consistency and continuity in conversations.
 Developers need to select an appropriate storage repository to save the Agent's runtime state.
 JitAi supports using memory, MySQL, or PostgreSQL as storage repositories.
 If developers do not configure it, the desktop version defaults to memory storage, and the server version defaults to the built-in MySQL database storage.

-Memory Storage
+Memory storage

 Memory storage is suitable for testing and debugging stages, providing quick verification without relying on databases.
 Once the Jit node restarts, session context information in memory storage will be lost, so it is not recommended for production environments.

-Database Storage
+Database storage

 Database storage is suitable for production environments and can persistently save the Agent's runtime state.
 Even if the Jit node restarts, session context information will not be lost.
 In cluster mode, session context information in database storage can also be shared by multiple Jit nodes.

-Developers can select the target database from the Basic Configuration - Runtime State Storage dropdown list in the Agent visual editor and click Save.
+Developers can select the target database from the Basic Configuration - Runtime state storage dropdown list in the Agent visual editor and click Save.

 Developers need to create a MySQL or PostgreSQL database element first before they can select and use it in the Agent.